Why use Recall.ai’s Transcription API?

 With Recall.ai’s Transcription API you get speaker diarized transcripts along with video, audio, metadata and more just by calling a single api endpoint.
 You can subscribe to webhook events for live transcription or to fetch the transcript immediately after the meeting.

-Real-time transcription provides instant text live use cases, while batch transcription processes pre-recorded audio asynchronously, ideal for any post-meeting case.
+Real-time transcription provides instant text live use cases, while batch transcription processes pre-recorded audio asynchronously.